Great Paxton

 The population was 1,007 in the 2011 census.
-Despite its name, Great Paxton is much smaller than the neighbouring village of Little Paxton.
+Despite its name, Great Paxton's population is much smaller than the neighbouring parish of Little Paxton.

 History

 In 1085 William the Conqueror ordered that a survey should be carried out across his kingdom to discover who owned which parts and what it was worth.
 The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
 Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

 Great Paxton was listed in the Domesday Book in the Hundred of Toseland in Huntingdonshire; the name of the settlement was written as Pachstone and Parchestune in the Domesday Book.
 In 1086 there was just one manor at Great Paxton; the annual rent paid to the lord of the manor in 1066 had been £29.2 and the rent had increased to £33.5 in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there was 69 households at Great Paxton.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Great Paxton in 1086 is that it was within the range of 241 and 345 people.